Kremnari/Kremnari/README.md

 #### ChameleonGui.is
 A runtime gui generator that can consume jDS2 program files for dynamic programs.
-This will initially be baked into TFMG.
+This will initially be baked into TFMG, then becoming its own site as jDS2 compatible endpoints start becoming available.